“Stick Season” Lyrics Meaning (Noah Kahan)

 “Stick Season” is about the messy, painful part of a breakup, the time when memories still linger, but the person is gone.
 The song captures what it feels like to be stuck in place while someone else moves forward.

-With raw lyrics and haunting imagery, Noah Kahan paints a picture of loneliness, regret, and trying to cope in unhealthy ways.
-Itโs a song for anyone whoโs ever felt abandoned and unsure how to move on.
+Noah Kahan uniquely tells a story of loneliness, regret, and trying to cope in unhealthy ways.
+It’s a song for anyone who’s ever felt abandoned and unsure how to move on.

 You can listen to “Stick Season” on Spotify and Amazon.